New England Patriots vs. Miami Dolphins NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - New England is 10-6-0 against the spread this year.

-- The Patriots have an against the spread record of 4-1 in their five games as a favorite of 6.5 points or more so far this season.
+- The Patriots have been favored by 6 points or more five times this season and are 4-1 ATS in those matchups.

-- New England's games this year have hit the over on eight of 16 set point totals (50%).
+- New England's games this year have gone over the point total in 50% of its opportunities (eight times in 16 games with a set point total).

-- New England is 8-2 against the spread and 9-1 overall in games when it scores more than 21.8 points.
+- New England is 8-2 against the spread and 9-1 overall in games when it records more than 21.8 points.

-- In games that New England piles up over 334.9 yards, the team is 5-4 against the spread and 6-3 overall.
+- In games that New England piles up more than 334.9 yards, the team is 5-4 against the spread and 6-3 overall.

-- The Patriots have 20 giveaways this season, while the Dolphins have 23 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Dolphins.